Program Outcomes

 DOMAIN 4 – CLINICAL DECISION MAKING FOR PHYSICAL THERAPY PRACTICE

-Physical therapists make clinical decisions using a process of clinical reasoning that includes interpretation of the examination (physical therapy differential diagnosis and medical screening), knowledge of the patient’s goals, values and beliefs, context of the situation, reflection of their own experience and intuition, and analysis of current literature.
-The synthesis of these elements leads to clinical decisions which are able to be justified prior to implementation and evaluated and modified based on patient response.
+Make clinical decisions which are able to be justified and modified based on patient response using a process of clinical reasoning that includes interpretation of the examination (physical therapy differential diagnosis and medical screening), analysis of current literature, understanding of the patient’s goals, values and beliefs, the context of the situation, and reflection of their own experience and intuition.

 DOMAIN 5 – PHYSICAL THERAPISTS’ ROLE IN HEALTHCARE